acdibble/til/README.md

 > Today I Learned

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
+Sometimes I find them by knowing what I'm looking for.
+Other times I go looking for anything that will help.
+Most times I end up saying "neat" and creating an entry.

-This is a mix between "this is a useful thing that I learned that could help others" and "this is something really annoying that took forever to find out and I know I'll come across it again at some point so I want it committed for posterity".
+These TILs are a mix between "this is a useful thing that I learned that could help others" and "this is something really annoying that took forever to find out and I know I'll come across it again at some point so I want it committed for posterity".

-37 TILs and growing!
+38 TILs and growing!

 ---